cypreess/snipty/README.md

 # snipty

-Snipty is a handy package manager tool that allows to organize snippets in the similar way how pip is handling python packages and ansible-galaxy is handling roles.
+Snipty is a handy package manager tool that helps you to organize snippets in the similar way how pip is handling python packages and ansible-galaxy is handling roles.
 The motivation behind snipty is to make snippets DRY again.
-There is lots of good code to small to be legitimate packages on their own that you end up copy over and over again to your codebase.
+There is a lot of good code too small to be legitimate packages on their own, that you end up copying over and over again to your codebase.
 Snipty wants to:

-* automate the process of downloading them,
+* automate the process of downloading snippets,
 * create a `snippets.txt` file to explicitly enumerate your snippet dependencies in the code,
 * allow easy tracking of snippets changes.